 Is it a good time to buy Nintendo shares now?

-If its big plans come to fruition.
-A lot of what was expected in 2020 – a new store in Tokyo ahead of the Olympics, a new theme park at Universal Studios, and an animated movie – was pushed back because of the pandemic.
+If its big plans come to fruition then it could be.
+A lot of what was expected prior to the pandemic – a new store in Tokyo ahead of the Olympics, a new theme park at Universal Studios, and an animated movie – was pushed back.
 All of those could catapult Nintendo towards being more like Disney in how it makes money from its intellectual property.